no7dw/data-analyst/README.md

 data can also be download from https://data.london.gov.uk/dataset/8165333f-a44c-4cb5-991c-ce1b3ae0c33d

-#### deadline
+#### submit info

-pls finish it within 1hours, and send it back to interviewer with 2 days.
+deadline: pls finish it within 1hours, and send it back to interviewer with 2 days.

+you can send to interviewer's WhatsApp or email: wdeng@riches.ai